Hodgkin's Lymphoma: An Overview

 - Nodular lymphocyte-predominant Hodgkin's lymphoma.

-Hodgkin's research scientists are not sure of the cause or causes of Hodgkin's lymphoma.
-However, they do know of certain factors that increase a person's chances for developing Hodgkin's lymphoma.
-These risk factors for adult Hodgkin's lymphoma include the following:
+At this point, Hodgkin's research scientists are not sure of the cause or causes of Hodgkin's lymphoma.
+However, they do know of certain factors that increase a person's chances for developing it.
+These risk factors in adults include:

 - Being in young or late adulthood